s0l0ist/node-seal/README.md

 - By default, we encrypt/decrypt arrays (typed) of data.
 If you're encrypting a single integer (Int32/UInt32) you will receive back a TypedArray of length 1 containing the decrypted result.
-We do this because we _want_ to have batching mode enabled for both `BFV` and `CKKS` schemes.
+We do this because we _want_ to have batching mode enabled for both `BFV` and `CKKS` schemes by default.

-- If you specify a JS Array with JS Numbers and the elements are greater than the bounds of an Int32/UInt32, the data will be treated as a C++ 'double' and may cause undesirable results. __Why?__ For users who want to get started with both Scheme Types with some small test data before optimizing.
+- If you specify a JS Array with JS Numbers and the elements are greater than the bounds of an Int32/UInt32, the data will be treated as a C++ 'double' and may cause undesirable results. __Why?__ For users who want to get started with both Scheme Types with some small test data without needing to think about TypedArrays.

-- While initializing the library asynchronous, the core is synchronous and will block the main thread.
-For now, we advise to put this library in a NodeJS `child_process` or browser `Web Workers` and writing the necessary adapter logic.

 # Usage